 Escape Room Blogs

-There are many blogs dedicated to escape rooms.
+There are many blogs dedicated to the escape room experience.
 People have created blogs devoted to reviewing rooms, enthusiast discussions, and more.
-But for owners (and aspiring owners) there is a much smaller collection of websites that produce informative, high-quality content designed specifically for owners and operators.
+Yet there is a much smaller collection of websites that produce informative, high-quality content designed specifically for owners and operators.

-Here are our 8 favorite blogs for escape room owners:
+That being said, here are our eight favorite blogs for escape room owners:

 The Room Escape Artist website is run by David and Lisa Spira, two well-respected escape room enthusiasts and industry advocates.
 Their website includes a wide range of resources, including a directory, room reviews, player tips, room design, industry analysis, and business tips.